rscohen2/2025Spr_PiratesandMines/README.md

 #### Hard

 ### Puzzle Size
-The puzzle can be toggled to be 6x6...
+The puzzle can be toggled to any size from 3x3 to 9x9.

 ## Solver Script (And Algorithm)
 Our solver script takes an unsolved puzzle and uses a brute force technique to discover the solution.
 It fills all of the empty cells with treasure, checks to see if any rules/clues are no longer possible/valid with the configuration present after adding the last treasure it input, and then decides whether to change it to a landmine instead.
 It also uses backtracking to ensure that all clues remain valid.